 How much of the membership fee goes to the research?

-Membership fees are determined based on company type and size:
+Membership fees are determined based on company type and size.
+There are three options for CChIPS membership:

 What determines the budget available for CChIPS Research Projects?